ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

-34. You will most likely not be given such a long programming task during a face-to-face interview.
+Q. You will most likely not be given such a long programming task during a face-to-face interview.
 Nevertheless, an extensive home programming assignment is typically given at many of the start-ups I am familiar with.
 You should allocate around approximately four to six hours to completely answer all questions in this problem.

 We discussed the Beta-Binomial model extensively in chapter 3.
 Recall that the Beta- Binomial distribution is frequently used in Bayesian statistics to model the number of suc- cesses in n trials.
 We now employ SymPy to do the same; demonstrate computationally how a prior distribution is updated to develop into a posterior distribution after observing the data via the relationship of the Beta-Binomial distribution.